Previous Part << >> Next Part

 She knew it without seeing it, Kathryn spat multiple feathers and chugged her giant flask of coffee.

 Once Lena slid back up to a standing position, all four of them put the mic's back on the stand, then leaned to the right bringing the stand and mic with them.
-The platform began to slow turn.
+The platform began to slowly turn.

 "Blood is running in the wrong direction," James sang when he could face the audience.
 He brought his fingers to his face, pointing to the left with two fingers.